fetz-selby/we-cinema-ticketing/README.md

 3. Make sure the DB_NAME, DB_USER and DB_PASSWORD matches our database(MySQL) we just created.

-4. Change directory into wibas-eterate directory, and execute `npm run start-app`
+4. Change directory into wibas-etarate directory, and execute `npm run start-app`

 5. Run the test scripts to assert all API functionalities.
-They are located in `wibas-eterate/test/routers`.
+They are located in `wibas-etarate/test/routers`.
 Run `mocha movieRouterTest.js`,  `mocha auditoriumRouterTest.js` and  `mocha ticketRouterTest.js`

 **All test MUST run successful before using the application**

 The application will build, compile and run.
 Open your browser and visit your localhost or you loopback(127.0.0.1) with the specified port.

 ## Overview of wibas online cinema ticket application ##
-In simplifying, and solving some of the worlds problems, wibas-eterate has built an online ticket booking application.
+In simplifying, and solving some of the worlds problems, wibas-etarate has built an online ticket booking application.
 This allows customers to purchase movie tickets at their convenience.
 Requirement needed to purchase a ticket is a credit/debit card.
 Below are the stages

 The entire process is in four stages.
 1. Select a time base on film you're interested